LissaGreense/SoW/README.md

 ## Describe

   >Shadow of the West is a real-time strategy game written in Rust on Amethyst game engine.
+  >

-  Game is steampunk variation of Wild West with 3 fractions: Native Americans
+  >Game is steampunk variation of Wild West with 3 fractions: Native Americans, U.S. Army and Gunslingers.